A Brief History

 How true are all these reports of depravity and mayhem?
 As with the more famous Caligula, some analysts believe stories regarding the chaos of the reign of Elagabalus might be exaggerated to fit the justification for killing and replacing him.
 On the other hand, much of the history was written by those that actually witnessed the events, and not decades or centuries later as is the case with Alexander the Great and even Julius Caesar.

-With a name like Elagabalus, how could you go wrong?
+Question for students (and subscribers): With a name like Elagabalus, how could you go wrong?
+Please let us know in the comments section below this article.

 For more information, please see…